 From father to sons

 But the road to success was long and not without its challenges.
 In the 1970s and 1980s, the security industry suffered from low profitability, driven by inflation and the oil crisis of the 1970s.
-To help turn the tide, an external CEO was hired.
-In 1981, John-Jacob Engellau took the helm, but severe financial strains kept pushing the company to the brink of collapse.
+Severe financial strains kept pushing the company to the brink of collapse.
 Bank accounts were emptied to keep operations running and salaries paid.
 Something drastic was needed to mitigate the looming catastrophe.

 Taxi service and plant care?